State Environmental Policy Act (SEPA)

 What is WDFW’s role in the SEPA process?

 Typically, local city or county planning and permitting offices conduct the SEPA review process.
+We recommend contacting them first.
 WDFW reviews proposed projects to identify potential impacts to fish, wildlife, and their habitats.
-We offer mitigation options, when needed, to ensure our state’s natural resources are protected.

-WDFW serves as SEPA lead agency for WDFW-issued permits, management planning activities, and proposed actions on WDFW-owned lands.
-We may also be the SEPA lead agency if Hydraulic Project Approval is the only permit your project requires.
+WDFW serves as the SEPA lead agency for fish and wildlife management activities and proposed actions on WDFW-owned lands.
+We may also be the SEPA lead agency if an HPA is the only permit your project requires.

 Contact us for help determining the lead agency for your proposed project.